 While I do sincerely regret some of the choices that I have made in the past, I am grateful for the opportunity it has provided for me to look deeper into myself and emerge a better student of life, and a wiser teacher.

 There Is A Better Path

 Yoga seems to promise everything from a better body, to perfect health, to enlightenment.
-While there are some physical and psychological benefits to yoga, these results may not be as significant as you hoped.
+While there are some physical and psychological benefits of yoga, these results may not be as significant as you hoped.
 If you really want to reach your peak level of mental and physical fitness, you will need more than yoga.

 I don’t think there’s one specific formula to achieve optimal mental and physical health in every individual, but I do think there are some universal guidelines that are generally applicable.
 If you follow those guidelines and fine tune them to address your unique needs and limitations, then I think you can meet your goals more effectively than by just taking yoga classes.
 Here are the guidelines: